danielegrattarola/spektral/docs/templates/getting-started.md

 And that's it.
 We just built our first GNN in Spektral and Keras.

-Note how we used the same familiar API of Keras for creating the GCN layers, as well as the standard `Dropout` layer to regularize our model.
-If we wanted, we could choose our own regularizers and initializers for the weights of `GraphConv` as well.
+Note how we used the familiar API of Keras to create the GCN layers, as well as the standard `Dropout` layer to regularize our model.
+All features of Keras are also supported by Spektral (including initializers, regularizers, etc.).

-An important thing to keep in mind is that in this **single mode** (see the [data representation section](https://danielegrattarola.github.io/spektral/data/)), there is no batch dimension.
-The "elements" of our dataset are, in a sense, the node themselves.
-This is why we omitted the first dimension of `X` and `A` in the `Input` layers (`shape=(F, )` instead of `(N, F)`, and `shape=(N, )` instead of `(N, N)`).

-This will become clearer later.
+An important thing to notice at this point is how we defined the `Input` layers of our model.
+Because the "elements" of our dataset are the node themselves, we are telling Keras to consider each node as a separate sample, so that the "batch" axis is implicitly defined as `None`.
+In other words, a sample of the node attributes will be a vector of shape `(F, )` and a sample of the adjacency matrix will be one of its rows of shape `(N, )`.

+Keep this detail in mind for later.

 ## Training the GNN

-Before training the model, we have to do a simple pre-processing of the adjacency matrix, in order to scale the weight (i.e., the importance) of a node's connections according to the node's degree.
-In other words, the more a node is connected, the less relative importance those connections have (plus some other minor considerations that you can find in the [original GCN paper](https://arxiv.org/abs/1609.02907)).
+Before training the model, we have to pre-process the adjacency matrix to scale the weights of a node's connections according to its degree.
+In other words, the more a node is connected to others, the less relative importance those connections have.

-This is simply achieved by doing:
+Most GNN layers available in Spektral require their own type of pre-processing in order to work correctly.
+You can find all necessary tools for pre-processing `A` in
+`spektral.utils`.

+In our example, the pre-processing required by GCN is:

 ```python
 from spektral import utils
 A = utils.localpooling_filter(A)
 ```

-which will give us a normalized adjacency matrix that we can use to train the GCN.
+And that's all!
 What's left now for us is to compile and train our model:

 ```python